No Mercury, Less Noticeable

 At Distinctive Dentistry, we have chosen not to use (mercury) amalgam fillings at our office.

-What is the best choice for tooth fillings?
+What is the best choice for white tooth fillings?

 When it comes to selecting the best material for you and your particular needs, consultation with your dentist is key.
 Strength, aesthetics, cost, and longevity of dental filling materials may vary greatly in different situations and for different patients.
 Some of the considerations your dentist takes into account when recommending a particular filling material for your teeth are the current condition of the teeth, the size of the restoration area, the location of the teeth involved and the forces (chewing, shearing, grinding, etc.) being placed on the teeth during chewing and other normal movements of your jaw.

-To find out more about fillings, contact our office today.
+To find out more about white tooth fillings, contact our office today.